Psychosexual development: Scientific

+The theory is widely considered unscientific due to lack of empirical rigor and non-predictive theories based on a small number of people.
+It often does not align with modern biological science.
+Historically, Freud's theory was pioneering in its highlighting of the importance of childhood, and influenced attachment theory (which is also criticized as non-factual), psychodynamic psychotherapy, and developmental psychology generally.

 According to Frank Cioffi, a criticism of the scientific validity of the psychoanalytical theory of human psychosexual development is that Freud was personally fixated upon human sexuality.

 Freud stated that his patients commonly had memories and fantasies of childhood seduction.
 According to Frederick Crews, critics hold that these were more likely to have been constructs that Freud created and forced upon his patients.

 Feminist

 Some feminists criticize Freud's psychosexual development theory as being sexist and phallocentric, arguing that it was overly informed by his own self-analysis.
-In response to the Freudian concept of penis envy in the development of the feminine Oedipus complex, the German Neo-Freudian psychoanalyst Karen Horney, counter-proposed that girls instead develop "Power envy" rather than penis envy.
+In response to the Freudian concept of penis envy in the development of the feminine Oedipus complex, the German Neo-Freudian psychoanalyst Karen Horney, counter-proposed that girls instead develop "power envy" rather than penis envy.
 She also proposed the concept of "womb and vagina envy", the male's envy of the female ability to bear children.
 Some contemporary theorists suggest, in addition to this, the envy of the woman's perceived right to be the kind parent.